Mel-A-M/adb-converged-db/spatial/spatial.md

    ![Database Actions Dashboard - Development](../common-images/start-sqldev-web.png)

-## TASK 4: Examining your Spatial data
+## TASK 4: Examine your Spatial data

 As part of the **dataload** you created the tables CUSTOMERS, WAREHOUSES_DTP and WAREHOUSES.